 We love our National Parks.
 It’s one of the reasons why we are doing

 this whole nomadic thing.
 We appreciate these gifts from God, our Country and the big blue marble we live on.
 But way too often, we humans ruin it.
 We populate places where God didn’t intend and our experience at Glacier National Park was one of those.
 We’re about to share with you why this National Park was not amongst our favorites!

 We decided to park Liberty at Malmstrom AFB and book ourselves a little getaway at a Bed and Breakfast in the Glacier National Park area.
 Our reasons were two-fold; first, to kind of get away from the RV (everyone needs a break, even us) and because of our size and accommodations in the area, it was just easier to keep Liberty at the military post and where our kitties were happiest…not moving.

 We had waited to go when we knew at least some of the country’s kids were in school during the week to hopefully mitigate huge weekend crowds.
 Well, that proved contrary as it apparently was others’ idea too.

-Dan and I arrived the Bad Rock Bed and Breakfast, which was approximately 15 miles from Glacier National Park and were pleasantly greeted by Donna, one of the employees to show us our room…er….’apartment’
+Dan and I arrived the Bad Rock Bed and Breakfast, which was approximately 15 miles from Glacier National Park.
+We were pleasantly greeted by Donna, one of the employees to show us our room…er….apartment.